Bistability and chaos in the discrete two-gene Andrecut-Kauffman model: The maximum Lyapunov exponent for various parameters and

 \section{The maximum Lyapunov exponent for various parameters $\alpha_1$ and $\alpha_2$}

-Plots of Lyapunov exponents as a function of the parameters of a system convey detailed information on the changes in the behavior of the system when the parameters vary.
-In Figure \ref{fig:lyapunov_param_slice}, we show the maximum Lyapunov exponent computed for the model \eqref{xy_model} when $\alpha_1$ and $\alpha_2$ vary within the interval $(0, 250)$ while $\beta = 0.2$, $\varepsilon = 0.6$, and $n = 3$ are fixed.
+Plots of Lyapunov exponents as a function of parameters of a model convey detailed information on the changes in the behavior of the model when the parameters vary.
+In Figure \ref{fig:lyapunov_param_slice}, we show the maximum Lyapunov exponent computed for model \eqref{xy_model} when $\alpha_1$ and $\alpha_2$ vary within the interval $(0, 250)$ while $\beta = 0.2$, $\varepsilon = 0.6$, and $n = 3$ are fixed.

-Due to the color scale chosen in Figure \ref{fig:lyapunov_param_slice}, regions of stability are shown in black (low values of the maximum Lyapunov exponent), whereas chaotic dynamics is indicated by lighter shades of gray, with brightness corresponding to the magnitude of chaos, measured by the value of the maximum Lyapunov exponent.
+Due to the color scale chosen in Figure \ref{fig:lyapunov_param_slice}, stability regions are shown in black (low values of the maximum Lyapunov exponent), and chaotic dynamics is indicated by lighter shades of gray, with brightness corresponding to the magnitude of chaos, measured by the value of the maximum Lyapunov exponent.
 As one can see in the figure, moving across the parameter space along a straight line might involve multiple transitions between chaos and stability.
-Indeed, the bifurcation diagram in Figure~\ref{fig:bifurcation_slice} was computed for the parameters along the line segment plotted in red in Figure~\ref{fig:lyapunov_param_slice}.
-It shows how chaos arises in the system from a series of period doubling bifurcations at small values of $\alpha_1$ and $\alpha_2$.
+Indeed, the bifurcation diagram in Figure~\ref{fig:bifurcation_slice} was computed for the parameters taken along the line segment plotted in red in Figure~\ref{fig:lyapunov_param_slice}.
+It shows how chaos arises in the model from a series of period-doubling bifurcations at small values of $\alpha_1$ and $\alpha_2$.
 One can also see the next major stable region that appears when the chaotic attractor collapses into a period-five orbit.